decorator-factory/penguin-game/README.md

     it exists for re-encoding existing demos in a new format.

 ## TODO list

-- Improve collision physics, especially with polygons.
-I will probably end up using `rapier`, but who knows.

-- Level editor.
-Unfortunately none of the existing open-source level editors are any good for this game.

 - Some sort of UI for selecting levels and congratulating the player when they win